Budgeting is a way to consciously know where your money is going. It is your first crucial step to gaining financial security.

 I want to congratulate you for even clicking onto this post.
 Bravo!

-We will cover the importance of having a budget.
+We will cover the importance of budgeting.
 We will also run through a step-by-step example that we can go through together by looking at income, expenses and what is leftover.

 Why Budgeting is Important?